chuckcscccl/rustlr/chapter4.md

 This would be required when you know that the type will be extended with other variants, as demonstrated above.

+The struct may be empty if all right-hand-side symbols of the single production rule are associated with the unit type and do not have labels.
+Rustlr will generate code to derive the Debug and Default traits for all structs (this works fine for recursive structs).

 The name of the struct is the same as the non-terminal.
 If any of the grammar symbols on the right-hand side of the rule is given a label, it would create a struct with the fields of each struct named by these labels, or with `_item{i}_` if no labels are given.
 For example, a nonterminal `Ifelse` with a singleton rule
   ```
-  Ifelse --> if Expr:condition Expr else Expr
+  Ifelse --> if Expr:condition Expr:truecase else Expr:falsecase
   ```
 will result in the generation of:
   ```
   #[derive(Default,Debug)]
   pub struct Ifelse {
     pub condition: LBox<Expr>,
-    pub _item2_: LBox<Expr>,
+    pub truecase: LBox<Expr>,
-    pub _item4_: LBox<Expr>,
+    pub falsecase: LBox<Expr>,
   }
   ```
-The `_item{i}_` labels are generated from the positions of the corresponding symbols on the right-hand side of the production rule.
 If none of the symbols on the right have labels, rustlr creates a tuple struct.
 For Example a singleton rule such as **`whileloop --> while ( expr ) expr`** will produce an a `struct whileloop(expr,expr);`  Be careful to avoid using Rust keywords as the names of non-terminals.

-The struct may be empty if all right-hand-side symbols of the single production rule are associated with the unit type and do not have labels.
-Rustlr will generate code to derive the Debug and Default traits for all structs (this works fine for recursive structs).

 Rustlr also calculates a reachability closure so it is aware of which non-terminals are mutually recursive.
-It uses this information to determine where smart pointer are required when defining these recursive types.
+It uses this information to determine where smart pointers are required when defining these recursive types.
 Rustlr always uses its [LBox][2] custom smartpointer to also include line/column information.
 Notice that the variant `enum::cons` has only the second component in an LBox.
 One can, for